 - Coleus plants – but I use root hormones on them anyway.

-With these types of plants, you may not need to use a hormone rooting powder on the plant cuttings because they produce their own natural root hormones making propagation easily without assistance.
+With these types of plants, you may not need to use a hormone rooting powder on the plant cuttings because they produce their own natural root hormones, making propagation easy without assistance.

-There are also plants that naturally grow roots while still attached to the parent plant.
+Some plants naturally form roots while still attached to the parent plant.
 Several examples of this are:

 - Various types of ivy